 Our contributions are threefold:

-\begin{itemize} \item We design two MNIST-based SDG benchmarks, namely MNIST Color SDG-MP and MNIST Color SDG-UP, specifically crafted to highlight the behavior of Single Domain Generalization (SDG) algorithms with respect to two different SDG issues, respectively, \ie, when a class correlated pattern in training is missing (SDG-MP) or even uncorrelated with the class (SDG-UP) in the testing domain; \item We show that several state-of-the-art SDG algorithms fail to handle the SDG-MP issue using our MNIST Color SDG-MP benchmark; \item We propose a reverse contrastive loss (RCL-SDG) to find less strongly correlated patterns by encouraging intra-class diversity to a certain extent. \end{itemize}
+\begin{itemize} \item We design an MNIST-based benchmark, named MNIST-MP (Missing Patterns), to study the ability of an algorithm to find other useful patterns than the naturally learned ones.
+It is available on github \footnote{\url{https://github.com/liris-tduboudin/Look-Beyond-Bias}}. \item We show that several state-of-the-art domain generalization algorithms especially designed to find "hidden" patterns fail to do so on a simple MNIST-based benchmark.

+\item We propose a reverse contrastive loss (RCL) to find less strongly correlated patterns by encouraging intra-class diversity. \end{itemize}

 The remaining of the paper is organized as follows.
 Sec.2 discusses related works.
-Sec.3 introduces the proposed MNIST Color SDG benchmarks.
-Sec.4 presents our proposed RCL-based SDG algorithm.
-Sec.5 benchmarks our proposed SDG algorithm along with several state-of-the-art algorithms for comparison.
+Sec.3 introduces the proposed MNIST-based benchmark.
+Sec.4 presents our proposed RCL algorithm.
+Sec.5 benchmarks our proposed algorithm along with state-of-the-art algorithms for comparison.
 Sec.6 concludes the paper and draws some future works.